-Total of future minimum lease payments under non-cancellable leases: Not later than one year The operating leases relate to premises utilised for office accommodation.
+Total of future minimum lease payments under non-cancellable leases:

+The operating leases relate to premises utilised for office accommodation.
 All the current lease agreements expired on 31 March 2010.
 New lease agreements have been entered into for one year in line with the extended SETA term.
 They will thus expire on 31 March 2011.